gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    - The value of the CBOR byte string encodes a CBOR array, whose format MUST follow the data model AIF-OSCORE-GROUPCOMM defined in {{sec-format-scope}}.
 In particular, for each OSCORE group to join:

-      - The group name is encoded as a CBOR text string (REQ1).
+      - The group name is encoded as a CBOR text string.

       - The set of requested roles is expressed as a single CBOR unsigned integer, computed as defined in {{sec-format-scope}} (REQ2) from the numerical abbreviations defined in {{fig-role-values}} for each requested role (OPT7).